 You can improve your chances of getting a scholarship by following these application tips.

 Remember, smaller award amounts add up, and any type of gift aid is good aid.
-It may pay for books, cover a semester of room and board, or take care of lab and facilities fees.
+It may pay for books, cover a portion of food or housing, or take care of course fees.
 Either way, it’s money that you don’t have to pay interest on and that doesn’t come out of your pocket.
 And that’s a win no matter how you look at it.

 ABOUT THE AUTHOR